vinicius-n4/spotify-clone/README.md

 1. Click on `Go Live` below and the browser will automatically open with the page content.

-1. Install and then run `json-server` package to create a fake API based on a JSON data that will be consumed by the application when a search is made.
+1. Install and then run `json-server` package to create a fake API based on JSON data that will be consumed by the application when a search is made.
     ```sh
     $ sudo npm i json-server@0.17.4 -g
     ```